Skip to main content Skip to footer site map

 Table of Contents

-With the signing into law of the omnibus spending bill that included SECURE Act 2.0 of 2022 on Dec.
+With the signing into law of the omnibus spending bill that included SECURE Act 2.0 on Dec.
 29, 2022, businesses and their employees can now capitalize on added incentives related to their retirement plans.

 SECURE Act 2.0 follows the initial phase by Congress to address the retirement crisis in the United States.
 Setting Every Community Up for Retirement Enhancement (SECURE) Act was signed into law Dec.
 27, 2019.